solliancenet/MCW-Securing-the-IoT-end-to-end/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 2. Click the **oilwells-iothub-[YOUR INIT]** IoT hub

-3. Click **Overview**, you will get a dashboard of potential security recommendations that very likey should be implemented.
+3. In the blade menu, in the **Security** section, click **Overview**, you will get a dashboard of potential security recommendations that very likey should be implemented.

 4. Click **Recommendations**, you should see our attack items displaying:

 5. Click the **Open Ports On Device** recommendation.
 In the dialog, click the **To see which devices have this recommendation...** link.
 This will navigate to the Log Analytics portal when you can drill deeper into the log data that caused the alert.

-6. Expand the log,
+6. Expand the log

 ### Task 4: Create Custom Security Alerts